How artificial intelligence is changing the analysis of financial footnotes

 Practical Applications Transforming the Industry

 Regulatory agencies are employing similar technologies to monitor compliance and identify potential fraud.
-NLP systems can flag companies whose disclosure patterns deviate significantly from industry norms or whose narrative descriptions don't align with their financial metrics.
+The SEC's Division of Economic and Risk Analysis (DERA) uses text analytics and NLP to analyze filings across the EDGAR database, flagging companies whose disclosure patterns deviate significantly from industry norms or whose narrative descriptions don't align with their financial metrics.
 This automated screening allows regulators to prioritize their limited examination resources more effectively.

 Credit rating agencies use NLP to continuously monitor the credit-relevant information buried in footnotes.
 Changes in debt covenant language, updates to contingent liabilities, or shifts in management's discussion of liquidity can be automatically extracted and incorporated into credit assessment models, providing more timely and comprehensive risk evaluation.